MariammAbdelkader/ARXML-sorter/README.md

 # ARXML-sorter

+# Description:
 program that reads an ARXML file containing a list of containers, each with a unique ID, and  reorders the containers alphabetically by their name sub- container “"SHORT-NAME" with Java

 # Requirements:
 1-The name of the arxml file shall be an argument which needs to passed through the command line.